usama7871/usama-apps/README.md

 ## Technologies Used

 - **Next.js**: React framework for building server-side rendered applications.
-- **TypeScript**: JavaScript with type safety for better development experience.
+- **TypeScript**: JavaScript with type safety for a better development experience.
 - **React**: A JavaScript library for building user interfaces.
 - **CSS**: Styling for layout and design (includes responsive design).